 Fig. 2.
-The network of phrase and key word density from the 101 articles in the WoS database.
+Phrase and word density of the 101 articles in the WoS query.

-Fig. 3 Authors' origins for the top 8 countries retrieved from the WoS database.
+Fig. 3 Authors' origins for the top 8 countries retrieved from the WoS query.

 The words and phrases with the highest density resulting from the analysis through the VOSviewer software are DFI, economic growth, internationalization, China, DFI, emerging economies, emerging markets, Europe, corporate governance.
 Through bibliometric analysis and density analysis, in Figure 3 we have represented the first 8 countries regarding authors' origins in Europe.
 Continuing the analyses regarding the origin of the articles, in Table 7 we represented the affiliation of the authors of the articles.